SimpleSandman/UmaMusumeToolbox/README.md

 - UserSavedLocation
   - This is where your downloaded files will be stored.
 It will create the directory path if it doesn't exist.
 Make sure you have permission to the file path you've set this to.
 I picked the `%USERPROFILE%` location because its the current user's directory.
     - Example path: `C:\\Users\\<your_username>\\uma_storage`

+# Troubleshooting

+If you get any error messages related to networking, these options may help you.

+- When this program has finished downloading, restart this program with `"SkipExistingFiles": true` in the `appsettings.json` config file so you can simply download the missing files that received this error.
+- You can manually download this particular file by pasting the URL into your browser.
+- You can also also validate this with an API platform like "Postman" with the URL posted above the error message.

 # TODO List